 I pre-arranged an exclusive interview with a woman with the charity weeks in advance and was whisked to an empty, beautiful outdoor lounge area with a red carpet, bar, and luxurious seating on the perfect grass with it’s own set of Royal Flush (yes) port-o-potties.
 Step one – scooping the competition – done.

 It was right about then that all of the satellite truck operators learned they had to move their vehicles and face another direction to hit the satellite with their signals.
 Not far, but it is a process.
 Wrench number one.
-Our talented truck operator John Senecal to the occasion like it happens ever day and got us ready to go.
+Our talented truck operator John Senecal rose to the occasion as if it happens every day and got us ready to go.
 (He had already set up the only table inside the media tent with power for laptops that network crews asked to join.
 What a talent!.).

 Truck in place, live ready, we are now back on track.
 And then, five seconds before going live, the skies opened up, and I mean a downpour.
 Goodbye good hair, hello live shot in a downpour.
 I recall some technical difficulties with my earpiece connection.
 Oh, and my pre-arranged live guest wanted to bring a guest with him on live.
 In the midst of it all the prince arrived and walked into a building, which I missed seeing in person, but we got on video thank goodness!